ellie-166/ellie-166/README.md

 - 👋 Hi, I’m @ellie-166
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning front end development
+- 🌱 I’m currently learning back-end development
-- 💞️ I’m looking to collaborate on projects, web designs and so many more
+- 💞️ I’m looking to collaborate on projects and so many more
 - 📫 How to reach me? you can reach me via email:elizabethokosun43@gmail.com -